Engine Lathe Basics 211

 engine lathe

 The original and most basic type of manual lathe.
-An engine lathe holds a cylindrical workpiece on one or both ends.
+Engine lathes hold a cylindrical workpiece on one or both ends.

 faceplate

-A flat, round workholding device often used to mount flat-bottomed workpieces.
+A circular workholding device with holes, slots, or both to allow the placement of fixture components.
 A faceplate is the most basic means of mounting a workpiece on the spindle of a lathe.

 facing

-A turning operation performed on a lathe that feeds a cutting tool across an end of a cylindrical workpiece to create a flat surface.
+A lathe cutting operation that feeds a cutting tool across an end of a cylindrical workpiece to create a flat surface.
 Facing is an outer diameter operation.

 feed

 The rate at which a cutting tool travels along the length of a workpiece.
-Lathe feeds measure a tool’s linear travel across a workpiece surface.
+Lathe feed measures a tool's linear travel across a workpiece surface.

 four-jaw chuck